Modern Slavery Statement

 Following a review of the effectiveness of the steps we have taken to ensure that there is no slavery or human trafficking in our supply chains we intend to take the following further steps to combat slavery and human trafficking:

-- Supplier of temporary workers will have ongoing audits with agency workers being randomly interviewed to ensure no risk of exploitation.
+- We will continue to work with our agency suppliers to carry out audits, with agency workers being randomly interviewed to ensure no risk of exploitation.

-- Ethical audits will take place on suppliers to ensure that standards are met.
+- Ethical audits will continue to take place via a risk based approach, which will be extended to include non-produce suppliers, to ensure that standards are met.

 - A copy of this statement will be shared with all suppliers.